 The branch registration calendar is an essential piece of information for students.
-It contains all the information pertaining to admission and registration, including/lists registration dates for new and continuing students, instalment periods, and deadlines for add and drop period, as well as the dates of the start of classes, final exam days and results announcements, etc. It is designed in accordance with the unified academic calendar of AOU, for each future term of the academic year; which includes two main semesters - fall and spring - each consisting of 16 weeks, and an additional (optional) summer semester lasting 10 weeks.
+It contains information about registration dates for new and continuing students, instalment periods, deadlines for add and drop period, as well as dates for the start of classes, final exam days and results announcements, etc. It is designed in accordance with the unified academic calendar of AOU, for each future term of the academic year; which includes two main semesters - fall and spring - each consisting of 16 weeks, and an additional (optional) summer semester lasting 10 weeks.
 Students can successfully complete their study within an average period of four years.
-According to the bylaws, they should register for at least (8) or a maximum of (21) credit hours for the main semesters, which means the overall study period can be extended or compressed depending on the student's capabilities.
+According to the bylaws, students should register for at least (8) or a maximum of (21) credit hours for the main semesters, which means that the overall study period can be extended or compressed depending on the student's capabilities.
 That being said, students can shorten the four-year study time frame to 3.5 years when registering for the summer semesters, as well as may extend it up to 8 years maximum, in line with the university's regulations.
-For the optional summer semester nevertheless, students may only register for 12 credit hours.
-In general, the fall semester usually begins in September and ends in January, whereas the Spring Semester runs from February until June.
-The Summer Semester on the other hand, takes place between July and August.
+For the optional summer semester however, students may only register for 12 credit hours.
+In general, the fall semester typically takes place in September and ends in January, while the Spring Semester runs from February until June.
+The Summer Semester, on the other hand, takes place between July and August.